javascript-tutorial/en.javascript.info/1-js/2-first-steps/07-types/article.md

 ## Symbol type

 The `symbol` type is used in conjunction with objects.
-Probably we won't need them any time soon, but it's the 7th and the last type of the language, so we must mention it here for the sake of completeness.
+Probably we won't need them soon, but it's the 7th and the last type of the language, so we must mention it here for the sake of completeness.

 A "symbol" represents an unique identifier with a given name.